Kath Watson Scholarship for Women

 Eligibility / selection criteria

-- be an Australian citizen, an Australian permanent resident or holder of a permanent humanitarian visa
+- an Australian citizen, an Australian permanent resident or holder of a permanent humanitarian visa

-- demonstrate and provide evidence of financial need and educational disadvantage.
+- Demonstrate and provide evidence of financial hardship and educational disadvantage.
 Disadvantage may include:

 - financial difficulty or low income